-Wesley O. Conner House -This beautiful house is an unusual example of mid-nineteenth-century eclectic residential architecture.
+Wesley O. Conner House - Cave Spring.
+An unusual example of mid-nineteenth-century eclectic residential architecture.
 It was built in 1869 as the home of Wesley O. Conner, superintendent of the Georgia School for the Deaf from 1867 to 1916.
-Photo: Judy Dickinson.

-- Location: 41 Cedartown Street, Cave Spring - National Register of Historic Places/ state significance
+- Location: 41 Cedartown Street, Cave Spring - ✤ National Register of Historic Places/ state significance

-William D. Cowdry Plantation - Outstanding example of Federal-style, brick plantation house.
+William D. Cowdry Plantation - Outstanding example of Federalstyle, brick plantation house.
 Built c.1840 for William D. Cowdry, trustee of Hearn Academy and third pastor of Cave Spring Baptist Church.
-Photo: James R. Lockhart National Register of Historic Places Records.